 Four years ago, Taylor Morrison, one of the largest home-builders in the United States, decided it was time to go public.
 Having endured a long period of stagnation in the building market, company executives were excited about the possibilities for growth in the recovering economy.
 They just didn’t want to make any missteps.

 The executive team was aware of Securities and Exchange Commission’s (SEC) regulations passed in the aftermath of the financial crisis and the complexities surrounding the preparation of financial disclosures by newly public companies.

 However, they didn’t have all the infrastructure and resources to meet all the requirements, especially with regard to Sarbanes-Oxley (SOX) compliance, without assistance.
-Recognising the need for the initial public offering (IPO) process to go smoothly at each stage, company executives sought assistance from Protiviti, recognising the firm’s experience in helping organisations with precisely these kinds of filings
+Recognizing the need for the initial public offering (IPO) process to go smoothly at each stage, company executives sought assistance from Protiviti, recognizing the firm’s experience in helping organizations with precisely these kinds of filings

 In a stress-saving move, Taylor Morrison had decided to get its pre-IPO act together early instead of at the last minute.
 The company retained Protiviti nearly a year in advance of the scheduled IPO date.
 “The earlier you start, the better you are from a compliance standpoint,” one stakeholder said of the decision.

 The filing took nine months – a typical period for a public offering that isn’t forced or rushed.
 In this period, Protiviti helped Taylor Morrison successfully meet SOX and other critical compliance requirements, close all deficiencies from an internal audit perspective, and install additional company-wide controls to maintain ongoing compliance.

 “We couldn’t have gone through the IPO without help,” remarked the company CFO.
 “Closing and meeting our quarterly deadlines demanded persistence, attention to detail and plain old professionalism, and the Protiviti team was able to deliver this.”